All Episodes

 Sir, controversial and unpopular.

-President Barack, as Rush says, Barack Hoover Obama.
+President Barack, as Rush says, Barack Hoover, Obama.

-Doug Rabanski filling in for Rush.
+Doug Arbaski, filling in for Rush?

-On Open Line Friday, Ben in Spring, Texas.
+Ben in Spring, Texas.

 Welcome to the Rush Limbaugh Show, sir.